thomasjeremy-ld/openhab-google-assistant/docs/USAGE.md

 #### Blinds and similar devices

 Blinds should always use the `Rollershutter` item type.
-Since Google and openHAB use the oposite percentage value for "opened" or "closed", the action will tranlate this automatically.
+Since Google and openHAB use the oposite percentage value for "opened" or "closed", the action will translate this automatically.
 If the values are still inverted in your case, you can state the `[ inverted=true ]` option for all `Rollershutter` items.